adnaanzshah/i3blocks-ultimate-setup/battery-block.md

 # Battery Block

-This block provides a comprehensive view of your battery status, health, and time remaining, all in your i3blocks bar.
+A smart, minimal i3blocks module that shows your battery's real-time status, health, and time remaining, with dynamic cycling and color-coded icons.

 ---

-## What Does It Show?
+## What This Block Shows

 - **Battery percentage**
 - **Charging/discharging status**